rdx40/ADO-To-GH-migration/README.md

 # Migration of Repositories from ADO to GitHub Enterprises

+## Below has been attached three different ways by which repositories can be migrated from Azure DevOps to Github

 ### Prerequisites :

 - Azure DevOps Personal Access Token - Organization Page -> Settings -> Personal Access Tokens -> Token Classic with necessary permissions